Stephen Jelley: Blancpain Endurance Series

-Return to BTCC 2017
+Return to BTCC (2017–2023)

-Following 2 years driving for Team Parker Racing in the Porsche Carrera Cup GB Jelley returned to the British Touring Car Championship with the team driving a Ford Focus.
-The team struggled for pace and finished the season with only 2 points.
+Following two years driving for Team Parker Racing in the Porsche Carrera Cup GB, Jelley returned to the British Touring Car Championship with the team driving a Ford Focus.
+The team struggled for pace and finished the season with only two points.

 Jelley driving the Team Parker Racing BMW 125i at Brands Hatch during the 2019 British Touring Car Championship season.

 For 2018, the team switched to an ex-WSR BMW 125i.
 The season was again a disappointment, with Jelley suffering bad luck on several occasions.
 His best meeting of the year was Knockhill, where he qualified second and was running in that position until getting punted by ex-teammate Colin Turkington.

 Jelley remained with Team Parker and BMW for 2019.
 He immediately picked up his best result since his return to the championship, finishing on the podium in race 3 at Brands Hatch.
 At round 5, Jelley finished race 3 in second place on the road, but was promoted to first after a 20-second penalty was awarded to original winner Jake Hill.

-Following the 2023 season, he confirmed he would be departing West Surrey Racing.
+Following the 2023 season, Jelley confirmed he would be departing West Surrey Racing.